-• Course Evaluation Method and Criteria
+•Course Evaluation Method and Criteria

-Students do not need to submit a Course withdrawal Request Form for course withdrawal.
+For course withdrawal student are encouraged to send a notification to the instructor using NUCT messaging.
 Those who are absent without valid reason from any scheduled tests will receive an "W(Absent)" grade.
 Evaluation will be based on class participation, midterm and final examinations.
 Class participation: 10%; Midterm examination: 40%; Final examination: 50%.

-• Study Load (Self-directed Learning Outside Course Hours)
+•Study Load (Self-directed Learning Outside Course Hours)